GPTutor/gptutor-extension/README.md

 # GPTutor - VS Code Extension

 GPTutor is a Visual Studio Code extension that uses OpenAI's GPT (Generative Pre-trained Transformer) models to provide users with code explanations and audits for a better understanding of their code.
-It supports Solidity language, enabling users to get insights into code blocks and improve their coding skills.
+It supports Move programming languages, enabling users to get insights into code blocks and improve their coding skills.

 ## Features

 - Get code tutor and audits using OpenAI's GPT models.
-- Supports Solidity language for now.
+- Supports Move language for now.
 - Hover over code blocks to display GPTutor suggestions.
 - Set OpenAI API key for GPTutor (100% Free and we don't own your key).
 - Set the GPT model to be used (supported GPT-3.5, GPT-4).